PHorg Logo

 April, 1906

-The ruins of the Palace Hotel, Monadnock Building, and Hearst Building.
+The ruins of The Palace Hotel, Monadnock Building, and Hearst Building.

 April, 1906

-The ruins of the Palace Hotel, Monadnock Building, and Call Building.
+The ruins of The Palace Hotel, Monadnock Building, and Call Building.

 April, 1906